Naumai haere mai! Welcome back for Term 3.

 Mark these events on your calendar for this term:

-As a form of daily communication we will continue to use a Boomerang Book which will require a parent or caregiver to sight and initial each night ready for return to school the following day.
+As a form of daily communication we continue to use the Boomerang Book with the expectation that a parent/caregiver sight and initial each night ready for return to school the following day.
 Ideally this will be used to communicate any suggestions/concerns that may arise and will also be a place to find important notices.
-This will work in conjunction with the Reading Log which is used to keep a record of how many nights reading students have achieved in order to receive reading awards every 25 nights.
+This will work in conjunction with the Reading Log which is used to keep a record of how many night’s reading students have achieved in order to receive reading awards every 25 nights.

 Ka kite ano